Click the FAQ's below to view relevant answers.

 School Council Members

 A general election is held every two years to elect members to school councils.
-The last general election was held on May 2, 2022.
+The next general election will be in May 2024.

 Between 3 and 7 members will be elected to each council.
 The number of elected members on each school council is specified by the Minister of Education, and the Education Act.